PowerDNS/pdns/pdns/dnsdistdist/docs/reference/custommetrics.rst

 Custom Metrics
 =====================================

-You can define at configuration time your own metrics that can be updated using lua.
+You can define at configuration time your own metrics that can be updated using Lua.

 The first step is to declare a new metric using :func:`declareMetric`.